Who is eligible to apply for a Cultural Coalition grant?

 Does my non-profit organization need to be headquartered in Jackson County?

 No, but the Jackson County Cultural Coalition will give preference to organizations with headquarters in Jackson County.
+Applicants must be registered non-profit organizations in Oregon, per the Oregon Business Registry.
+All funded projects must serve Jackson County.

 My organization is considering becoming a fiscal sponsor for a group that does not have tax-exempt status.
 What does JCCC expect of my organization?

-Your organization must assure that you have the legal authority to accept the grant; that a resolution, motion, or similar action has been duly adopted by your governing body authorizing the application; you have identified an official authorized to act in connection with the application and that you will comply with all the conditions of the grant application and the grant award agreement letter.
 A copy of your organization’s IRS determination letter under section 501(c)(3) of the Internal Revenue Service Code will be included in the application packet.
 If the application is successful, grant funds will be awarded to the fiscal sponsor and the fiscal sponsor will be responsible for all reports being submitted to JCCC in a timely manner.

 Can an organization apply for more than one grant in a given funding cycle?